openstack-archive/fuel-docs/pages/release-notes/v6-1/1040-hardware.rst

   and substitude ``linux.img`` and ``initramfs.img`` files on the deployed Fuel master node in the ``/var/www/nailgun/bootstrap`` folder with the files from it.

+* Intel X710 CNA is not supported at the moment.
+See `LP1445562`_.

+* Intel X540-AT2 is not supported, and we strongly not recommend using it at the moment.